 I don't know why, but it took me about 15 years to figure out how to make mashed potatoes consistently good, every time.
 I tried a lot of different methods and recipes and always ended up with potatoes that weren't quite right.
 So now that I'm a mashed potato expert, I'm here to impart my wisdom on how to make perfect mashed potatoes.

-- Drain water.
-Add cream, soft butter, salt and garlic to potatoes and mash using your mixer or your potato masher.
+MASH: Add the heavy cream, soft butter, salt and garlic to potatoes and mash using potato masher.
 I use this potato masher and it's great.
 The kids can use it safely as well.
 Mix until nearly all the lumps are gone.
-If it is too dry, add a tiny bit of cream.
-You don't want to put too much liquid back into the potatoes.
+I don't recommend using an electric mixer, blender or food processor because the potatoes can get too starchy and mushy.

 Eat them all!
 That's it.
 Super simple.
 Don't overcook, don't add too much liquid, don't over mix.

 - 8 cups Yukon gold potatoes (peeled and cut into 2" size chunks)

 - Bring a large pot of water to a boil over high heat.
 Add the potatoes.
 Boil until a fork is able to be inserted without resistance.
 Don't boil until the potatoes fall apart.

 - Drain the water.

 - Add the cream, butter, salt and garlic to the potatoes and mash with your potato masher.

 - If your potatoes are too dry, add a little more cream until you have them the consistency you want.
 You can always add more but can't take any away so just add a little at a time.